 Are you looking for a new cocktail for the New Year?
 Ginger pear martinis are my current favorite.
-They are made with just three ingredients: Absolut Pear Vodka, King’s Ginger Liqueur, and Kevita Lemon Ginger Sparkling Probiotic drink.
+They contain with just three ingredients: Absolut Pear Vodka, King’s Ginger Liqueur, and Kevita Lemon Ginger Sparkling Probiotic drink.

-It’s much easier to make — prep time went from 1 hour to 2 minutes — and it’s just as tasty.
+These revised ginger pear martinis are much easier to make — prep time went from 1 hour to 2 minutes — and they’re just as tasty.
 Plus that, I can make one drink at a time instead of a whole batch.

 Preparation time: 2 minutes Total time: 2 minutes

 - Cocktail shaker (if you want them shaken, not stirred like James Bond.)

 - 2 parts Kevita Lemon Ginger Probiotic Sparkling Drink

 If you are making a single drink, use 1/2 shot each of vodka and ginger liqueur and 1 shot of lemon ginger probiotic.
 If you are making a batch that serves 8, pour 1 cup each of the vodka and ginger liqueur and 1 (15.2-oz) bottle of lemon ginger probiotic

 To serve martini style, pour a single serving into a cocktail shaker filled with ice and shake vigorously.
 Strain into a chilled martini glass.